 - Solution Focused Therapy

-You are invited you to call, e-mail, or use the contact form (on my website) to arrange a free consultation to determine if my services is the right fit for you and/or your family member.
+If you are an adult seeking help or a parent seeking services for your teenager, my hope is to be of assistance to you.
+You are invited to call, e-mail, or use the contact form to arrange a free consultation to determine if this is the right fit for you and/or your family member.

 I look forward to speaking with you.